Doctoral programme "Problem-oriented Sport Science"

 The considerations on interdisciplinarity and problem orientation form the research paradigmatic framework and are to be deepened in superordinate colloquia.
 In addition, monothematic or monodisciplinary colloquia are to be offered, in view of Heckhausen's demand, formulated in 1987, that scientific knowledge in the narrow sense can only be gained in a disciplinary manner, without, however, completely dispensing with interdisciplinary exchange.

-The program consists of different types of colloquia:
+The programme consists of different types of colloquia:

 Interdisciplinary 3-day Summer School, which is held annually.
-This event is mandatory for all members of the PhD program.
+This event is mandatory for all members of the doctoral programme.
 Three different contents are planned:

 • Interdisciplinary foundations of an interdisciplinary sport science (e.g. problem/application orientation, social responsibility, - interdisciplinarity, research ethics and science theory topics);